The Samsung MU9000 is a versatile 4K TV suitable for movies, gaming, and sports.

 The panel can reproduce the wide range of colors required for true HDR playback because of its wide color gamut, which covers ~60% of the standard colors required for HDR according to the Rec.
 2020 color space.
 This is considered decent enough for reproducing HDR details, and it can display these colors accurately at different brightness levels.

-Con Not really value for money
+Con Not a good value for money

 The MU9000 is a great TV, but the retail price can be off-putting for some because the picture quality and features it offers are present in other similarly-priced models, e.g. the Sony X900E.
 This TV can be really worth it when on sale, or if Samsung offers better after-sales service in your region.